 No luck here.
-Anyway you try ruin will be inevitable.
-These are smart products designed to transfer wealth from naive users to the product managers.
-Of course one could over-fit some strategy to historical data and think this is the ticket to riches but reality will be merciless.
+Any way you try ruin will be inevitable.
+These are smart products designed to transfer wealth from naive users to product managers.
+Of course, one could over-fit some strategy to historical data and think this is the ticket to riches but reality will be merciless.

 So the question remains: why the extraordinary performance in the VIX index and the miserable or catastrophic performance in the VIX products?